-The thing about personal finance that is often underemphasized is just how personal it really is — and how so many of our financial choices are driven by emotion.
-Maybe you're a compulsive online shopper who knows you need to rein in spending, but can't seem to stop buying things when you're feeling low.
+The thing about personal finance that is often underemphasised is just how personal it really is — and how so many of our financial choices are driven by emotion.
+Maybe you're a compulsive online shopper who knows you need to rein in your spending, but can't seem to stop buying things when you're feeling low.
 Maybe you're stingy to the point that thinking of how to pinch a penny here or there takes up way too much mental space; you want to stop, but your brain won't let you.
 These aren't just poor spending habits.
 They're often related to intense, lifelong associations of money with difficult past experiences, insecurity in our childhood, and our deepest fears.

 "There's so many hang-ups people have about money that are emotional," says Paco de Leon, personal finance expert and author of Refinery29's Taking Stock column, whose forthcoming book, Finance for the People, is out on February 1, 2022.
 De Leon believes that we are all told certain "stories" about money — like maybe that money is the only path to happiness, or that people without money are lazy, or that financial stability isn’t a right, but a privilege.

 "There's such a strong brand of shame with personal finance," says de Leon.
 "I think maybe because I grew up queer and went to Catholic school for 13 years, I know what it's like to be told you're fundamentally flawed, and I know what it's like to reckon with that feeling."